Electronic Access

 Introduction

-Access is the paramount principle of librarianship, and all other issues, from censorship to information retrieval or to usability, are on some level derived from or framed by that principle of Access.
+Access is the paramount principle of librarianship.
+All other issues, from censorship to information retrieval or to usability, are on some level derived from or framed by that principle of Access.

 This week we devote ourselves to a discussion of electronic access.
 To start, let's begin with Samples and Healy (2014), who provide a nice framework for thinking about managing electronic access.
 They include two broad categories, proactive troubleshooting and reactive troubleshooting of access.

-• reactive troubleshoot of access: "defined as troubleshooting access issues as problems are identified and reported by a patron".
-Some examples include:
+- reactive troubleshoot of access: "defined as troubleshooting access issues as problems are identified and reported by a patron".

 The goal here, as suggested by Samples and Healy (2014), is to maximize proactive troubleshooting and to minimize reactive troubleshooting.
 The Samples and Healy (2014) report is a great example of systematic study.
-The authors identify a problem that had grown "organically," collected and analyzed data, and then generalized from it by outlining a "detailed workflow" to "improve the timeliness and accuracy of electronic resource work."
+The authors identify a problem that had grown "organically."
+They collected and analyzed data, and then generalized from it by outlining a "detailed workflow" to "improve the timeliness and accuracy of electronic resource work."
 Practically, studies like this promise to improve productivity and work flows and foster job and patron satisfaction.
 Such studies also help librarians identify the kinds of software solutions that align with their own workflows and patron information behaviors.
-If interested, I suggest reading Lowe et al., 2021 about the impact of Covid-19 on electronic resource management.
-Six authors individually describe access issues at their respective institutions and show how issues of pricing, acquisitions, training, user expectations, and budgets affect electronic access.
-I suggest reading articles like this in light of the framework provided by Samples and Healy (2014) because stories like these, about this impact of the pandemic on electronic access, can help guide us in developing proactive troubleshooting procedures minimize future issues, pandemic or otherwise, at our own institutions.
+If interested, I suggest reading Lowe et al., 2021 about the impact of COVID-19 on electronic resource management.
+Six authors individually describe access issues at their respective institutions.
+They show how issues of pricing, acquisitions, training, user expectations, and budgets affect electronic access.
+I suggest reading articles like this in light of the framework provided by Samples and Healy (2014).
+Stories like these, about this impact of the pandemic on electronic access, can help guide us in developing proactive troubleshooting procedures.
+They can minimize future issues, pandemic or otherwise, at our own institutions.

 Samples and Healy (2014) say something important against a common assumption about electronic resources, particularly those provided by vendors: